OliverFlecke/ProjectPlanner/src/projectPlanner/ReadMe.txt

 Printing a report
 ----------------------------------------
 Printing a report generates a .pdf file, that will be stored locally.
-It needs to be manually deleted after use.
 The Project save dialog defaults to user\currentUser\documents A filename must be specified i order to save a report.
 Upon saving the .pdf will be generated and open by itself.